Professor Nicholas E. Mandrak (he/him)

 PhD Lab Members (UTSC):

-I am a PhD student in the Department of Physical and Environmental Sciences, supervised by Dr. Mandrak.
-I completed my B.Sc. at Trent University in the Environmental and Resource Science program where I conducted research on the early life history of a lake-spawning population of Brook Trout.
-I then worked for 20 years as an environmental scientist, predominantly for Ontario First Nations in a wide range of fields including: environmental assessment; contaminated sites and landfills; environmental health (POPs and Hg); and, source water protection.
-In 2019, I returned to university part-time, completing a M.Env.Sci. at the University of Toronto.
-My research concerned detection probability of one of Ontario’s endangered riverine dragonflies: Rapids Clubtail.
-My interest piqued, I am continuing my research with Ontario endangered riverine dragonflies, looking at phenology and occupancy modelling to inform the development of monitoring and assessment protocols.
+I am a PhD student in the Department of Physical and Environmental Sciences at UTSC, supervised by Dr. Mandrak.
+I completed my BSc at Trent University in the Environmental and Resource Science program where I conducted research on the early life history of a lake-spawning population of Brook Trout.
+I then worked for 20 years as an environmental scientist, predominantly for Ontario First Nations.
 I am Kanien’keha:ka (Mohawk) from Six Nations of the Grand River Territory.
-In my free time, I can be found mucking around rivers and wetlands searching for dragonflies, bicycling, knitting and checking out live music.
+My professional experience has been interdisciplinary and often involving public policy and Indigenous Knowledge.
+My work experience includes research and projects involving persistent organic pollutants, mercury and First Nations health; environmental impact assessment; contaminated sites; water quality and source water protection; biodiversity and conservation; and environmental law and regulations.
+In 2019, I returned to university part-time, completing a MEnvSc at the University of Toronto.
+My research concerned detection probability of one of Ontario’s endangered riverine dragonflies, Rapids Clubtail.
+I am continuing this research with my PhD investigating the phenology, detection probability and occupancy of three Ontario endangered riverine dragonflies.
+When I’m not out and about searching for dragonflies, I enjoy bicycling, knitting and live music.

 I am a PhD student investigating invasive fishes’ populations under future environmental conditions.
 My background is in Ecology and Evolution (HBSc, UofT 2015), and Environmental Science (MEnvSc, UTSC 2017).
 Now, under the co-supervision of Nick Mandrak and Andrew Drake, my research explores how freshwater habitats may transition to alternative states in step with climate change, and how this will impact populations of freshwater fishes.
 More specifically, I intend to apply this research towards the development of models that predict how populations of invasive carp species will fare under future climate scenarios, within the Canadian Great Lakes Basin.
 My challenge is to employ both traditional approaches along with promising techniques from the fields of Machine Learning, and High Performance Computing to provide comprehensive answers to these questions.
 In my free time, I enjoy a laundry list of hobbies ranging from recording music to home renovation.
 Feel free to check out my website erikdean.ca if interested!